-The grantee acknowledges its obligation to comply with 45 CFR § Part 87 "Equal Treatment For Faith-Based Organizations," including the requirement that all faith-based or religious organizations are eligible, on the same basis as any other organization, to participate in this and any program for which they are otherwise eligible.
-Thus, the grantee agrees that when selecting service providers or subgrantees, it will not discriminate for or against any organization on the basis of the organization's religious character or affiliation as indicated in 45 CFR § 87.3(a).
-For further information visit https://www.acf.hhs.gov/administrative-and-national-policy-requirements#chapter-4.
+The grantee must comply with 45 CFR § Part 87 Equal Treatment For Faith-Based Organizations, including the requirement that all faith-based or religious organizations are eligible, on the same basis as any other organization, to participate in this and any program for which they are otherwise eligible.
+Thus, when selecting service providers or subrecipients, it may not discriminate for or against any organization on the basis of the organization's religious character or affiliation as indicated in 45 CFR § 87.3(a).